orian3737/RockPaperScissors/readme.md

 4. After entering a move:

     ```bash
-    - Your move and the AI's move will be displayed.
+    - Your move and the AIs move will be displayed.
     - The program will announce the result (win, lose, or tie).
     ```